jtorreggiani/lam/README.md

 ## Design

-LAM has been in Rust based on the principles presented in the the book [Warren's Abstract Machine: A Tutorial Reconstruction](https://direct.mit.edu/books/monograph/4253/Warren-s-Abstract-MachineA-Tutorial-Reconstruction) by Hassan Ait-Kaci.
+LAM has been built in Rust based on the principles presented in the book [Warren's Abstract Machine: A Tutorial Reconstruction](https://direct.mit.edu/books/monograph/4253/Warren-s-Abstract-MachineA-Tutorial-Reconstruction) by Hassan Ait-Kaci.
 It currently has basic support for unification, backtracking, and arithmetic evaluation.

 ## File Structure